 Under current California employment laws, both male and female employees in Los Angeles are allowed to take the so-called “baby-bonding” leave for the birth or adoption of a child but only if the employee is working at a company with at least 50 employees.

 The new employment laws reduced that number to at least 20 employees, a sweeping change that is estimated to make the lives of nearly 3 million California workers easier when giving birth or adopting a child.

 However, it would be naive to believe that all employers will comply with the new employment laws right away or that they won’t attempt to get round the laws that may eliminate some of their most profitable practices to pay less to employees.

 Some employers may also attempt to override the new employment laws in Los Angeles by introducing their own policies.
 But this could be an illegal endeavor that could get them employers in legal trouble.

 Trying to evade the law and denying employees of fair salaries is a punishable offense.
 If you believe your employer is trying to cheat the system and evade laws, don’t hesitate to consult our Los Angeles employment attorney right away.

-Call the Kaufman Law Firm at 310-981-3404 today to get a free initial consultation.
+Call the Kaufman Law Firm at 310-981-3404 today to get an initial consultation.
 Our experienced attorney will explain the new employment laws and help you take legal action against employers who don’t obey the law.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.